 The project includes institutions in NCCU: University Outreach Office, Center for Southeast Asian Studies, Ethnology Department and Master's Program of Land Policy and Environmental Planning for Indigenous Peoples

-Center for Southeast Asian Studies, NCCU, has long been devoted to research in Southeast Asia and has set up related courses, which gives the university the potential to enrich Southeast Asian research resources and integration.
-Due the departments and institutes, NCCU also develops research on indigenous peoples and sustainable development, indigenous peoples’ environmental governance, indigenous peoples’ land policies, traditional ecological knowledge, traditional territory surveys, land planning, and community participation (such as the social practice project carried out in Wulai) and has considerable experience and achievements.
+The Center for Southeast Asian Studies, NCCU, has long been devoted to research in Southeast Asia and has set up related courses which gives the university the potential to enrich Southeast Asian research resources and integration.
+Through the departments and institutes, NCCU also develops research on indigenous peoples and sustainable development, indigenous peoples’ environmental governance, indigenous peoples’ land policies, traditional ecological knowledge, traditional territory surveys, land planning, and community participation (such as the social practice project carried out in Wulai) and has considerable experience and achievements.

 IFSU has been in long term collaboration with FAO and Kanazawa University on cultivating the research of indigenous knowledge, development of digital education of ecological preservation, and the assembling of indigenous architecture database.

 SITMo focuses on indigenous rights, resource governance, community organization work, and cultural conservation.
 In addition, SITMo collaborates with local communities to develop the community economy, including combining traditional skills and weaving in the local industry to promote the local economy.

 ParSU is a leading university in geology, bio-resource science and environmental management in the Bicol Region.
 Research topics of collaboration with CTPILS include sustainable development and environmental protection and resource management.